Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/rust-closures-in-ffi.md

 ## A Better Adding Function

 Now we know the original native function was flawed, let's go about fixing it.
+If the original flaw is that our callback can't use any non-global state, we just need to give it a way to access state from the caller.

-If the original flaw is that our callback can't use any non-global state, we should give it a way to access state passed in by the caller.
+Normally this state would be passed in by the caller as a pointer, but what type should we be using?

-Normally this state would be passed around as a pointer, but what type should we be using?
 In theory the caller may want to use their own custom struct as state (imagine we need to update a text field on a GUI program), so hard-coding a pointer to an integer won't really cut it.

 Luckily, that's where C's `void *` pointer comes in.
-This says *"I've got a pointer to... something"* and to make that pointer usable downstream code will need to cast it to the desired type.
+This says *"I've got a pointer to... something"* and to make that pointer all usable downstream code will need to cast it to the desired type.

 Here is the amended function for adding numbers: